shrinerb/shrine/README.md

 ```

 If you're allowing the attached file to be updated later on, in your update
-route make sure to create derivatives for new attachments:
+route make sure to trigger derivatives creation for new attachments:

 ```rb
 photo.image_derivatives! if photo.image_changed?